 2) Documented rating of Intermediate-Mid or higher for an ACTFL Oral Proficiency Interview in a foreign language.

 Contact the Records Office for information on these options.

-- 4. Completion of an associate-degree major according to the specified guidelines. - 5.
-Completion of application for degree candidacy. - 6.
-Completion the assessment requirements.
+- 2. A minimum resident and cumulative GPA of 2.0 (C).
+Some departments have additional GPA requirements, as outlined in the departmental listings. - Completion of the general education requirement specified for the degree sought. - 4.
+Completion of an associate-degree major according to the specified guidelines. - 5.
+Completion of application for degree candidacy. - Completion the assessment requirements.
 The requirements are incorporated in the major courses for nursing students.
 All other associate-degree students take GNST 201.